 The Marble Mountains, also called Ngu Hanh Son, is the name of five marble mounts that rise on a coastal sandy beach, covering an area of about two square kilometers.
 This place converges the beauty of heaven and earth, from mountains and seas, and includes the historical, cultural, and spiritual values.
-Ngu Hanh Son in Da Nang City becomes a famous destination to attract tourists in Vietnam as well as in the world.
+Ngu Hanh Son becomes a famous destination of Da Nang City to attract tourists in Vietnam as well as in the world.

 If you have a plan to explore this interesting site, Vietnamdrive shares the experience of visiting the Marble Mountains to support you to explore here easier.